How to Start an S Corp in Michigan

 Steps for Forming an LLC and Electing S Corp Status in Michigan

 Starting a Michigan LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Tailor Brands to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Northwest to guide you through this process.

 There are five basic steps to start an LLC and elect S corp status: